 - Theft, breaking and entering.

-If you do a criminal records check, you generally won’t find out if they has had any:
+If you do a criminal records check, you generally won’t find out if they have had any:

 - Been in a traffic accident.